-A unique opportunity to study visual arts is provided at Taigh Chearsabhagh through Lews Castle College, part of the University of the Highlands and Islands (UHI).
+A unique opportunity to study visual arts is provided through Lews Castle College, part of the University of the Highlands and Islands (UHI) at Taigh Chearsabhagh.

 An award-winning National Certificate in Art and Design and a B.A.
-(Hons) in Fine Art (in partnership with Moray College, Elgin) are both based in the centre’s breath-taking studio facilities.
-Part time (structured and unstructured) and one year options are available for all levels of study.
+(Hons) in Fine Art (in partnership with Moray College, Elgin) are both based in the centre’s studio facilities.
+Part time (structured and unstructured) and one-year options are also available for all levels of study.

-The courses regularly attract national and international students, school-leavers, mature students and artists wishing to deepen their practice, enjoy a rich and exciting cultural life within the supportive local community.
-Many of our students go on study at Glasgow School of Art, Moray School of Art and other UK institutions, establishing themselves as practising artists on the Uists, and further afield.
+These courses regularly attract national and international students, as well as school-leavers, mature students and artists wishing to deepen their practice and enjoy a rich and exciting cultural life within North Uist’s supportive local community.
+Many of our students go on study at Glasgow School of Art, Moray School of Art and other leading UK institutions, regularly returning to establish themselves as practising artists on the Western Isles.

-For more information on the courses available and application details go to the Lews Castle College website
+For more information on the courses available and application details, please follow the link: Lews Castle College